Jake-Oz/travel-ai/README.md

 1. Register your local dev domain (`localhost`, or the tunnel hostname) in Stripe’s Payment Method Domains settings.
 2. Keep `NEXT_PUBLIC_STRIPE_MODE=test` and use your real Apple Wallet card in Safari; the UI will remind you the payment is test-only.
 3. Inspect the Payment Intent in the Stripe dashboard (test mode) to verify it reaches `succeeded`; Stripe flags these as test transactions even though a real card authorised them.
+4. Set `RESEND_API_KEY` if you’d like travellers to receive the booking confirmation email at the Apple Pay contact address.
-4. For end-to-end live verification, swap in live keys and make a small payment, then refund through the dashboard.
+5. For end-to-end live verification, swap in live keys and make a small payment, then refund through the dashboard.